Building a View Counter with Supabase

 Why Supabase?

-I considered a few options:
+I looked at a few options:

 OptionProsCons